wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.5.2 =
+* *Bug* - Error with javascript loading, if using WordPress multisite network admin.
 = 2.5.1.2 =
 * *Bug* - Fixed loop bug, when a Memphis Documents post does not have the category mdocs-media.
 Now the result will be an output of the shortcode only.
 * *Bug* - Permalink setting fixed.
 Sub categories where not working when set to default WordPress permalink setting.